NTPS World Languages - Proficiency Credit Program and the Seal of Biliteracy

 - Pass an International Baccalaureate examination with a score of 4 or higher in world languages.

 World Language Credit Program

 If you can read, write, and speak a foreign language, you may be able to earn high school credit for your language skills.
 If you can do the following easily in a foreign language, you might be able to earn 1-4 credits when you take a language test.
 You must know English well, as the test questions will be in English.
-The cost of the test is $60 (financial assistance is available) and is given March 16, 2019.
+The cost of the test is $60 (financial assistance is available) and is given in the spring (2019 dates have passed - please check back in early 2020.
 You can pre-register through your school's counseling office.